cristianpb/cristianpb.github.io/_posts/2019-09-21-analytics-google.md

 In a few words:
 - Read data from a `csv` file (other formats can be used `csv`, `json`, `tsv`, ..) ;
 - Create a crossfilter instance from the data.
-Using this the filter used in one graph would be applied to all of the graph that use the same crossfilter ;
+Using this, the filter used in one graph would be applied to all of the graphs that use the same crossfilter ;
 - Create dimensions using different available variables, like date, device, etc ;
 - Group data using dimensions an reducing using a defined parameter.
 I used the number of sessions.

 ## Github Actions

 Deploying the code in github pages allows to deploy static page and removes completely the server dependency.
-In addition github actions allows to have a complete CI/CD that can be configure in a `yaml` file like the following:
+In addition github actions allows to have a complete CI/CD that can be configured in a `yaml` file like the following:

 ```yaml
 on: